Admission & Program Requirements

 - You will have the option of returning for the graduation ceremony during May of the second year.
 All online students are highly encouraged to attend at least one colloquial gathering during their online graduate career.

 Recommended Application deadline: July 1 (Fall Start)

 After all parts of your application have been completed and received in our enrollment office, your application will be reviewed by the Admissions Committee.

 Step 2: Transcript Request

 Submit official transcripts from all post-secondary institutions which you have attended.
 To do this, please complete the Official Transcript Request Form and fax it to 800-473-2512.Official Transcript Request Form (315 KB)

 Step 3: Reference Forms

-Contact the necessary references below (these cannot be relatives) and have them complete the applicable reference form.
-The form will be returned by the reference directly to the admissions department.
+Contact the necessary references (these cannot be relatives) and have them complete the applicable reference form.
+Once completed, all forms should be faxed or mailed to:

 When all of the steps have been completed, you will be advised of the Admissions Committee’s decision.
 The Admissions Committee may request that you submit additional materials and/or that you interview with a representative of the College.